-(11) che roba che l magna! what stuff that he eats 'The things he eats!'
+(11) che roba che l magna!

+what stuff that he eats

-(Zanuttini and Portner 2003: 12)
+'The things he eats!'
+(Zanuttini and Portner, 2003: 12)

 (11) is uttered in a context where the speaker expresses surprise about the spicy peppers one eats.
 In this situation, the wh- che 'what' refers to a set of peppers such as poblanos, serranos, jalapeños that are ordered in an increasing likelihood scale9 of spiciness in the initial domain or D_1 .
-Now, $R{widening}$, which is a quantificational operator, acts on this set of alternatives and widens it to a new domain D_2 , where the widened D_2 set includes even spicier peppers such as habanero, carolina reaper etc. along with the previous ones.
+Now, $R{widening}$, which is a quantificational operator, acts on this set of alternatives and widens it to a new domain D_2 , where the widened D_2 set includes even spicier peppers such as habanero, Carolina Reaper etc. along with the previous ones.
 Zanuttini and Portner (2003) claim that widening the domain is only possible when the additional elements in the widened set are extreme on the relevant scale, and it is an essential meaning component of exclamative clauses.

-Along with $R{widening}$, factivity acts as the other active meaning component for exclamatives.
-The factivity component of exclamatives is drawn from the notion of Common Ground (Stalnaker 1978).
-The following denotes the factivity relation in exclamative clauses:
+Factivity acts as an active meaning component for exclamatives together with $R{widening}$.
+The factivity component of exclamatives is drawn from the notion of Stalnaker's (1978) Common Ground.
+The following denotes factivity relation in exclamative clauses:

 (12) Factivity = For any clause S containing $R{factivity}$ in addition to $R{widening}$, every $p \in [S]{w,D_2,\prec} - [S]{w,D_1,\prec}$ is presupposed to be true.
-(Zanuttini and Portner 2003: 17)
+(Zanuttini and Portner, 2003: 17)